 The EMT Director is responsible for scheduling situation status briefings with Section Chiefs at a pace appropriate for the incident/crisis.
-Formal team meetings should not go longer than 15-20 minutes using the simple agenda shown on the following chart.
 If other teams (e.g., the CMT or CCT) are engaged, the EMT Coordinator will work with the appropriate colleagues to synchronize and coordinate meeting schedules.